TOSEM-Submission/ISOLATE/README.md

 ![](https://img.shields.io/badge/version-1.0-blue.svg)
 ![](https://img.shields.io/badge/language-python-orange.svg)

-Here is a repo for our submission ``Maat: Performance Metric Anomaly Anticipation for Cloud Services with Conditional Diffusion'' for ASE 2023.
+Here is the repository for ASE submission "Correlation-Aware Performance Issue Identification in Cloud Service Systems".
-The detection part can not be directly used at this time, though the model can run.
+The industrial dataset can not be directly used at this time, though the model can run.
 We will provide our compelete feature defination list upon acceptance.
 After that, you can directly extract the features using our calculation code and detect anomalies using our isolation forest.

 ## Architecture